Ensembl/ensembl-compara/README.md

 ### HAL alignments and progressive-Cactus

 If working with HAL files, additional setup is required.
-There are two ways of installing the dependencies.
+There are several ways of installing the dependencies.

 #### Complete installation of progressive-Cactus

-First, install progressive-Cactus:
+Follow this procedure if you intend to run the cactus aligner.
+If Cactus is already installed on your system, you can directly jump to the section about setting up the API.
+Otherwise, do this:

 	git clone https://github.com/glennhickey/progressiveCactus.git
 	cd progressiveCactus